digineo/docker-firefox-java/README.md

-# Firefox 52 ESR Docker Container
+# Firefox 52 ESR with Java 8

-Docker container comes with an installed version of FireFox that can run Java applets.
+This Docker image is based on Ubuntu 16.04 and comes with an installed version of Mozilla Firefox 52 ESR with Java 8.
+It is able to launch Java applets and Java Web Start applications (JNLP files).

 ## Building